Critics’ High Praise for Robert Pattinson’s Career-Making Performance in ‘Cosmopolis’ (Collected Quotes, last update 2/2/14)

 We’re happy to add to this post if there’s a quote we’ve missed that merits inclusion!
 Please let us know in the comment box below.

 I thank our new blogger, Jordan, for all her hard work.
-I had the idea of pulling together this list when I saw how much praise there was on Pattinson’s performance, but Jordan did most of the work pulling these quotes from blog postings and other internet sources. ~BuckyW
+I had the idea of pulling together this list when I saw how much praise there was on Pattinson’s performance.
+I collected many quotes, but she did much of the work pulling from blog postings and other internet sources, and finding many herself. ~BuckyW

 Tags: Blogger: BuckyW, Blogger: Jordan, HeyUGuys